 The more you push through your fears, the more likely you are to eliminate them from your life altogether.

 Many people successfully battle their fears by coming to grips with the worst possible scenario.
 For instance, maybe you're scared of riding in elevators because you're claustrophobic and you're afraid you'll get stuck.
 If that happens, what's the worst result?
 You might wind up stuck in the elevator for a while, but someone will eventually come and get you out.
 If you’re afraid of getting active on dating apps, what is the worst that can happen?
 You might chat with someone online or meet up for coffee and discover that one of you isn’t interested.
 This is a great way to turn irrational fears into rational thoughts.

 After you've accepted the worst possible scenario, create a plan for it.
 What if that first date is a bust?
-If you haven’t exchanged personally identifying information or gone off platform, you’ve risked nothing but coffee with a stranger.
+If you haven’t exchanged personally identifying information or gone off the platform, you’ve risked nothing but coffee with a stranger.
 What if you get stuck in an elevator?
-You probably carry a cellphone, so you can call 911 or the building operator to let them know about the problem.
+You probably carry a cell phone, so you can call 911 or the building operator to let them know about the problem.
 Decide that you'll try meditation, deep-breathing techniques, and other calming practices to get you through the situation.
 If you know how you'll respond to the thing that scares you, it becomes less powerful.

 Communicate Your Anxiety